Iot-hack-labs/iot-hack-labs.github.io/content/Router Lab/DIR-815/03-command-injection.md

 ## Use the Ping Utility

-In Firefox, log into the DLINK router using the creds discovered from out brute force attack.
+In the browser, log into the DLINK router using the creds discovered from out brute force attack.

 Then navigate to `Tools` > `System Check`: